Magic Moment: Orlando wins lottery, lands No. 1 pick

 It’s the fourth time lottery luck struck for the Magic, who won in back-to-back years in 1992 and 1993, taking Shaquille O’Neal and then trading the rights to Chris Webber for Penny Hardaway.

 Orlando finished with the worst record in the Eastern Conference at 22-60 and missed the playoffs for the eighth time in 10 years.
-But they got a huge win in the lottery, where they had a 14% chance of winning.
+But the Magic got a huge win in the lottery, where they had a 14% chance landing the top pick.

 Duke’s Paolo Banchero, Gonzaga’s Chet Holmgren, Purdue’s Jaden Ivey and Auburn’s Jabari Smith are widely considered the most likely candidates to be taken first.
 The draft is June 23 in New York.

-Detroit picks fifth, with Indiana, Portland, New Orleans and Washington rounding out the top 10.
+Detroit picks fifth, with Indiana, Portland, New Orleans, San Antonio and Washington rounding out the top 10.
 The rest of the lottery results are: New York, Oklahoma City, Charlotte and Cleveland.

 The lottery, with 14 ping pong balls numbered 1 through 14 placed into a hopper, sets the first four picks.
 The remainder of the non-playoff teams go in reverse order of their finish.